Choosing the best Forex or CFD Broker – 5 things to look for

 You don’t want to spend the first two months learning the software they provide.
 Ask your CFD broker if they have some basic CFD tutorials on using the software.

-Most CFD brokers in 2018 provide both MetaTrader 4 and cTrader.
+Most CFD brokers provide both MetaTrader 4 and cTrader.
 MetaTrader 4 or MT4 is considered the most widely used and popular Forex trading platforms available.
 There are so many handy MT4 Shortcuts to make your life easier too.

 Our AxiTrader Broker Review highlights a number of advanced features available in MT4.